cronpilot/cronpilot/README.md

 # CronPilot

-"CronPilot: Run, Repeat Relax" is a robust service for managing repeated tasks or cron jobs.
+"CronPilot: Run, Repeat, Relax" is a robust service for managing repeated tasks or cron jobs.
 Built with Laravel using the Filament package, it supports multi-tenant architectures, making it ideal for companies managing multiple projects or clients.